nmcke1/WeatherChecker/README.md

 # First Steps
+Start VS Code and open the folder we pulled down from GitHub (should be in c:\WeatherChecker) Double click on the index.html file to open.
 Add a title so the tab in the browser has a proper name.
 In the HTML file, in the `<head>` section add a title tag:-

     <title>WeatherChecker v1.0</title>